Boundary behavior of special cohomology classes arising from the Weil representation: Basic Notations

 Let $U_{i_j}= \Span(u_{i_{j-1}+1},\dots, u_{i_{j}})$ be the orthogonal complement of $E_{i_{j-1}}$ in $E_{i_{j}}$ with respect to $(\,,\,)_0$ and $U_{i_j}'$ be the orthogonal complement of $E_{i_j}'$ in $E_{i_{j+1}}'$ and let $W =W_{\ell}= (E_{\ell} \oplus E_{\ell}')^{\perp}$.
 We obtain a refinement of the Witt decomposition of $V$ such that the subspaces $U_{i_j},U_{i_s}'$, and $W$ are mutually orthogonal for $(\;,\;)_0$ and defined over $\Q$:

 Then $\underline{L}_P$ is the subgroup of $\underline{P}$ that stabilizes each of the subspaces in the above decomposition of $V$.
 In what follows we will describe matrices in block form relative to the above direct sum decomposition of $V$.
+We first note that we naturally have $\Orth(W) \times \GL(E) \subset \Orth(V)$ via